 Nice to Know: You can tell the story of a community by the story of its people.
 We make every effort to cover stories about our residents and organizations, our faith groups and our service clubs.
 We also call this Soft News.

 Promoting Your Stuff: We receive many invites to cover commercial undertakings, and while we do our best to cover everything from bake sales to store openings, we cannot be at everything.

-The Morinville News seeks to find balance in the stories we cover to be of interest to all segments of our community.
+Morinville Online seeks to find balance in the stories we cover to be of interest to all segments of our community.